Orthodontics and TMJ Disorders

 2. THE DOWNWARDLY AND BACKWARDLY ROTATING LOWER JAWBONE

-Another problem that is correlated with TMJ disorders and has become common in modern children is a mandible that rotates down and back, as seen below left, rather than advancing and rotating forward to open the pharyngeal airway.
+Another problem that is correlated with TMJ disorders and sleep apnea is a mandible that rotates down and back, as seen below left, rather than advancing forward to open the pharyngeal airway.
+When the normal advancement of the mandible is blocked by the bite, the mandible can only rotate down and back, moving into the space needed for the pharyngeal airway.

 DOWNWARD AND BACKWARDLY ROTATING MANDIBLE FORWARD ROTATING MANDIBLE WITH DEEP OVERBITE